bretton/ephemeral.services/docs/handbook/04-funding.md

 As long as fees are low, this is a feasible approach.
 However if fees rise 10x, or 150x, re-evaluation may be needed.

+### More detail on batched transaction fees

+The average transaction size is 226 bytes + 60 bytes overhead for batched transactions + 4 bytes error-margin rounding = 290 bytes for a batched transaction.

+i.e. a batched transaction of 10 transactions should not be larger than 290 bytes in theory

+At the current fee rate of 20 sats/byte, work out to a fee of 5800 sats for the batched transaction.

+We can force higher fees to ensure faster confirmations, simply by doubling low fees amounts, for example any regular fee under 80 sats/byte could easily be replaced by paying 100 sats/byte for a batch transaction fee of 29000 sats, or 0.00029000, or around $1 at current Bitcoin prices, and still be affordable relative to the total sum.

+10 x $100 channels, for $1000 outgoing capacity, funded for $1?
+The following demonstrates the feasibility of this:
+To-do: add a sample batched transaction with fee calcs verifiable on an explorer

 ## LN Node Funding Script
 To-do: